Neonatal Diabetes Mellitus

 Diabetes diagnosed in babies is quite rare.
 Diabetes diagnosed within the first 6 months of life is called neonatal diabetes mellitus.
 Neonatal diabetes may be permanent or temporary

 Babies diagnosed with diabetes often have a single gene cause (monogenic).
-Those diagnosed before 6 months of age, they have an 80% chance of that being linked to a DNA issue.
+Those diagnosed before 6 months of age have an 80% chance of that being linked to a DNA issue.
 For those diagnosed from 6 months to 1 year, that percentage decreases to about 5%.
-It can be

 Diabetes is a chronic condition where the blood sugar remains high.
 There are many causes but typically the pancreas produces insufficient insulin.
 Insulin is a hormone needed to allow sugar (glucose) to enter cells to produce energy.